treeform/onecup/README.md

 Onecup makes several assumptions:

- + big chunks of the page going to be re-renders at once.
+ + big chunks of the page going to be re-rendered at once.
- + there is a need to explicit whitespace control
+ + there is a need for explicit whitespace control
  + HTML is more of an object code then markup

+Onecup excels at generating complex HTML in a few lines.
+It is just coffee script which is just javascript.
+It requires no compolation (apart from coffeescript) and you can use all expressiveness and organization of coffee script anywhere in the templates.

 ## Features ##